yourbestregard/AzmunaasToolbox/playintegrityfix_injects_changelog.md

-# v1015
+# v1016

-- Removed the auto-install update feature to prevent module loss.
-From now on, updates need to be installed manually by users.
+- updated and adjusted based on the latest release version.